 What is Drum Culture?
-I see it as a practice of an ancient tradition that becomes somewhat of a lifestyle, used to teach and share what we are taught and how we respectfully pass it on to future generations.
+I see it as a practice of an ancient tradition that becomes somewhat of a lifestyle, used to teach and share what we are taught and how we respectfully share with all Nations and how we pass it on to our children and future generations.

 In 2013 I was diagnosed with heavy metal toxic overload.
 For the next few years I dealt with many agonizing symptoms inside and burning off of skin as the HMs burned it’s way out.

 After going through intensive HM detoxing and regular ionic foot bath treatments for over 3 months and suffering from disabling nerve pain, I was introduced to a vibration treatment technology that gave me hope for survival.

 Pulse Electro Magnetic Field Therapy.
 This amazing technology has been around for thousands of years, rediscovered by a true scientist and inventor by the name of Royal Rife, who developed his own electromagnetic frequency machines that repaired human cell damage and much more healing capabilities.

 Many dollars and treatments later I discovered my own Royal Rife healing tool.
 Very primitive compared to PEMF type technology but amazingly beneficial, and also being used for thousands of years.

 I had only been doing traditional Tsimshian drumming as a part of my art career since 1985, playing a few old songs but never really delving into the historical incantations because of spiritual fears.